 Thomas J. Snyder serves as president of Ivy Tech Community College, the largest institution of higher education in Indiana and the nation's largest singly-accredited statewide community college system.

-President Barack Obama cited Ivy Tech in 2015 as "one of the best in the country," during an official visit to Ivy Tech's Indianapolis campus to outline his proposal for two-years of free community college for all Americans.
-His town-hall meeting with leaders and students detailed the value and necessity for higher education and that community colleges serve as the best way to provide that pathway to success.
+Both Snyder and Ivy Tech Community College were recognized by Obama when he visited Ivy Tech in February 2015 to promote the America’s College Promise initiative.
+During his remarks at Ivy Tech, Obama stated that Ivy Tech is “one of the best (schools) in the country, not just in the state of Indiana.”
+His town hall meeting with leaders and students detailed the value and necessity for higher education and that community colleges serve as the best way to provide that pathway to success.

 Snyder was also selected by President Obama to serve on a Roundtable on Affordability and Productivity in Higher Education at the White House in December 2011.

 The roundtable also included Secretary of Education Arne Duncan, as well as senior White House advisors in discussions to explore effective practices that promote affordability and productivity in higher education.

 In October 2010, Snyder and Ivy Tech student Michael Rice were invited by Dr. Jill Biden to participate in the first-ever White House Summit on Community Colleges.
 President Obama asked Dr. Biden to convene the event to highlight the critical role community colleges play in developing America's workforce.
 Ivy Tech Community College subsequently hosted the largest regional U.S. Department of Education summit on community colleges in March 2011 as a follow up to the White House Summit on Community Colleges.
 More than 200 participants from 13 states joined in the historic sessions which focused on "Partnerships between Community Colleges and Employers" and engaged business leaders throughout the Midwest in addition to participants from higher education and government.